Skip to content

 • Ensure that each cluster has the correct permissions to read and write Kubernetes Secrets.

-• Use tools such as External Secret to sync the keystone-ferent-keys.
+• We are using fernet-sync to sync the keystone-ferent-keys.

 • Make sure to have service account token by reading the above secret.

-Lets look at how we can setup pushsecrets to sync fernet keys between two or more clusters.
-First, install external-secrets operator
+Lets look at how we can setup to sync fernet keys between two or more clusters.

 apiVersion: v1